melzreal/aws-cert-study/examreview.md

 - Reference external endpoints by using environment variables

+- Change the lambda invocation type to Event in order to invoke it asynchronously.
+The default lambda invocation is RequestResponse which invokes the functions synchronously.

+- The default RequestResponse type (synchronous) has both the response of the function and additional data in its api response

+- The Event response type is asynchronous and the API response only includes a status code

+- Lambda communicates with X-ray using _X_AMZN_TRACE_ID and AWS_XRAY_CONTENT_MISSING

 #### If a lambda function is not running as quickly as you'd like, try configuring more memory for it.
 Choosing 256MB of memory allocates approximately twice as much CPU power to your lambda - lambda allocates CPU linearly in proportion to the amount of memory configured

 #### RDS is NOT a supported event source for lambda